Kálmán Kandó: France

 After his military service, he traveled to France in the autumn of 1893, and worked for the Fives-Lille Company as a junior engineer, where he designed and developed early induction motors for locomotives.
 For the manufacture of induction motors, he developed a completely new design-calculation procedure, which made it possible to produce economical AC traction motors for the Fives Lille Company.
+Kandó designed more suitable 3-phase asynchronous electric drive motors instead of the less effective synchronous electric motors of earlier locomotive designs.
 Within a year, Kandó was appointed as the chief engineer of the electric motor development at the French firm.
-András Mechwart (the Ganz and Co.’s managing director at that time) asked him to return to Hungary in 1894 and invited him to work at the Electrical Engineering Department of the Ganz Works.
+András Mechwart (the Ganz and Co.’s managing director at that time) asked him to return to Hungary in 1894 and invited him to work at the electrical engineering department of the Ganz Works.

 Ganz Company, Budapest

 In 1894, Kálmán Kandó developed high-voltage three phase alternating current motors and generators for electric locomotives; he is known as the father of the electric train.
 His work on railway electrification was done at the Ganz electric works in Budapest.
 Kandó's early 1894 designs were first applied in a short three-phase AC tramway in Evian-les-Bains (France), which was constructed between 1896 and 1898.
 It was driven by 37 HP asynchronous traction system.

-In 1907 he moved with his family to Vado Ligure in Italy and obtained employment with Società Italiana Westinghouse.
+In 1907, he moved with his family to Vado Ligure in Italy and obtained employment with Società Italiana Westinghouse.
 He would later return to Budapest to work at the Ganz factory where he became the managing director.